saintmac/vyte-api-v2-doc/docs/guides/scheduling-api-for-1-to-1-bookings.md

 ### Using our web component

 We provide a web component to integrate the Vyte slot picker directly in your website.
-This is a fully configurable Vue.js component with the following attributes:
+This is a fully configurable Vue.js component with the following props:

 <attributes title="Properties">